Everything Good Will Come: Plot summary

-Years pass and Enitan returns to Lagos to stay with her father and work under him to start her career as a lawyer.
+Years pass and Enitan returns to Lagos to stay with her father and work under him, thereby starting her career as a lawyer.
 She begins dating a struggling artist, Mike, and has an emotionally complex but short-lived relationship with him.
 Enitan runs into Sheri one afternoon and reconnects with her.
-Sheri is a mistress to a Muslim brigadier, who pays for her living and gives Sheri a good life.
-Sheri believes in playing the system rather than settling down with a man because she is aware of the lack of individualism a woman receives once she becomes married in their society.
+Sheri is now a mistress to a Muslim brigadier, who pays for her living and gives Sheri a good life.
+She believes in playing the system rather than settling down with a man because she is aware of the lack of individualism a woman receives once she becomes married in their society.

-Enitan gradually becomes closer with a man called Niyi Franco, who is separated from his only child who was taken away by his ex-wife when they moved to Britain.
+Enitan gradually becomes close to a man called Niyi Franco, who is separated from his only child that was taken away by his ex-wife when they moved to Britain.
 This relationship quickly becomes a marriage.
 Enitan at first feels comfort and safety in Niyi's arms, but their relationship is soon tested when she refuses to submit to his demanding ways and struggles to conceive and carry a child.
 After she becomes pregnant, Niyi and Enitan's differences over each other's behavior and expectations build.
-In addition to the stress from her failing marriage, her father's political outspokenness and subsequent arrest forces her into activism and results in a night in jail.
+In addition to the stress from her failing marriage, her father's political outspokenness and subsequent arrest force her into activism and result in a night in jail.
 Enitan joins a group of women in the fight against the government for women's rights during her pregnancy.
 Her drive for change is frowned upon by her husband, who wants her to stay at home and take on "women-like" tasks.
 Niyi's lack of support for his wife's beliefs, along with her unwillingness to concede to his requests, leads to their separation.
-Enitan continues to stand up for what she believe: wanting women to have the ability to choose whether or not they will be submissive in society with hopes for individuality.
+Enitan continues to stand up for what she believes in: wanting women to have the ability to choose whether or not they will be submissive in society, with hopes for individuality.